gantoreno/gfiles/README.md

 - [`openssh`](https://www.openssh.com/) - OpenSSH is the premier connectivity tool for remote login with the SSH protocol.
 - [`openssh`](https://www.openssl.org/) - OpenSSL is a robust, commercial-grade, and full-featured toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.

+## Fonts

+My setup currently uses Mozilla's original [Fira Mono](https://github.com/mozilla/Fira) (specifically the [NF patched version](https://github.com/mozilla/Fira)).
+It preserves a decent line height that is comfortable to the eyes and a good aspect ratio for my coding preferences.
+All my fonts can be found inside the `.fonts` directory.

 ## Inspiration

 All my doftfiles have some bit of inspiration on other repos I've encountered throughout my days, you should definitely check out the following: